This information is relevant whether you want somebody to look after your affairs or you think you will need to look after another person’s affairs.

 You can find an overview of the process here, that will enable you to complete the LPA yourself (it is not essential to use a solicitor).
 The process basically involves choosing the individual(s) to be the attorney, obtaining and completing the necessary forms and then registering the LPA.
 At the bottom of the Overview page, you will be taken to the details of how to complete the process.

-An easy guide to lasting powers of attorney
+Guide to lasting power of attorney